Sunil Bharti Mittal Biography

 |Married to||Nyna Mittal|

-Sunil is the son of former MP (Member if parliament), Sat Paul and Lalita.
+About Sunil Bharti MittalSunil, born in a punjabi aggarwal family is the son of former Rajya Sabha MP (Member if parliament), Sat Paul Mittal and Lalita.
 He has two brothers, Rakesh and Rajan who helped him built Bharti Group into India's largest mobile phone operator in just ten years.
 His father, Sat Paul Mittal, former MP was always in the public eye.

 Initially he joined the Wyanberg Allen School in Mussoorie but later he attended Scindhia School at Gwalior.
 In 1976, Sunil graduated with a Bachelors of Arts and Science, from the Punjab University, Chandigarh.